anthli/diffr-client/README.md

 # diffr-client

 Just another diff tool.
 This is the client component of the app.
+The server component can be found [here](https://github.com/anthli/diffr-server).

 diffr is a web application to help visualize the diff between two bodies of text.